kryn3n/bug-bounty-reports/notes/03-02-2025-starbucks-japan.md

 ---
-attachments: [Screenshot 2025-02-03 at 2.23.15 AM.png]
-title: 'Stored XSS: Misconfigured endpoint allows generation of AWS creds for arbitrary file upload to user-specified S3 bucket and path'
+title: Starbucks Japan 03/02/2025
-created: '2025-02-02T15:19:04.993Z'
+created: "2025-02-02T15:19:04.993Z"
-modified: '2025-02-03T05:18:21.145Z'
+modified: "2025-02-03T05:21:39.329Z"
 ---

+# Starbucks Japan 03/02/2025

-# Stored XSS: Misconfigured endpoint allows generation of AWS creds for arbitrary file upload to user-specified S3 bucket and path
+## Stored XSS: Misconfigured endpoint allows generation of AWS creds for arbitrary file upload to user-specified S3 bucket and path

-## Starbucks Japan 03/02/2025

-## Summary:
+## Summary

 - This vulnerability allows unauthenticated users to generate temporary AWS creds for arbitrary file upload to user-specified S3 bucket and path
 - Existing assets at gift.starbucks.co.jp can be overwritten by the user and replaced with malicious files to engage a stored XSS attack against any customers visiting the site, for example, retrieving session IDs and other cookies to perform actions on behalf of other customers and/or accessing sensitive data (e.g. credit card info)
 - Malicious files could also be uploaded to strategic bucket/filepath locations in the hopes of company employees/engineers with S3 access accidentally downloading and/or executing them
 - The gift card service can also be interrupted by replacing the assets with empty/invalid files or otherwise offensive material

-## Steps To Reproduce:
+## Steps To Reproduce

-- Any unauthenticated user can navigate to https://www.starbucks.co.jp/group_egift/ and hit the `寄せ書きをつくる` button to generate a new group gift.
+- Any unauthenticated user can navigate to <https://www.starbucks.co.jp/group_egift/> and hit the `寄せ書きをつくる` button to generate a new group gift.

 - The user can then select the option to upload their own image for the card design.